Ennistymon

-Ennistymon or Ennistimon is a country market town in County Clare, near the west coast of Ireland.
+Ennistymon or Ennistimon is a small market town in County Clare, near the west coast of Ireland.
 The River Inagh, with its small rapids known as the Cascades, runs through the town, behind the main street.
 A bridge across the river leads to nearby Lahinch.
 The town is at the junction of the N67 and N85 roads.

 Name

 The town's official name is Ennistimon, although Ennistymon is the spelling most widely used.
 Historically, it was spelt Inishdymon.
 This is believed to derive from Inis Diomáin meaning "Diomán's island".
 However, Míchéal Ó Raghallaigh argues that the name is derived from Inis Tí Méan meaning "island of the middle house" or "river meadow of the middle house".

 Geography

 Ennistymon is located on the border of the upland area of County Clare known as the Burren.
 The Cullenagh River is called Inagh after the Ennistymon cascades, at which point it becomes tidal.